 Sometimes, a sacroiliac joint injection is combined with a piriformis injection, especially with mixed signs.

-Frequently asked questions about sacroiliac joints
+Frequently asked questions about a sacroiliac joint injection

 Why are sacroiliac joint injections so expensive?